oppia/creator-documentation/docs/start/terms.rst

 ----

-A lesson is made up of a series of cards, where each card consists of the tutor’s question (the content) and the learners answer (the interaction).
+A lesson is made up of a series of cards, where each card consists of the tutor's question (the content) and the learner's answer (the interaction).

 .. _content_ref: